glideroggan/dream/readme.md

     - show the interest rate
     - show the amount of interest paid
     - show the amount of interest left

+# account info
+- account info workflow, needs an empty/default state when no account is selected
+- rename function of the account, in account details

+# new workflows
+- edit payment contacts
+  Doesn't need to be a "page", can just be a workflow, showing different buttons for doing things
+    - edit
+    - add
+    - remove
+  Once done, it goes away

+# workflow
+- maybe pinnable?
+  - Do they become widgets?
+    - they would need the wrapper?
+- being able to save workflows
+  I might be on page 3, and want to pause/save to do something else and have the ability to continue later

+# TODO
 - add a "chaos" layer for repositoryService
   - when the feature is on, when requesting the repository, it will sometimes return a chaos layer on top of the requested repository
   - when asking for data, it will sometimes return an error